-Treatment Options for Metastatic or Advanced Prostate Cancer
+Prostate Cancer: Treatment Options for Late-Stage Cancer

-Radiation therapy.
-If your cancer has spread far from your prostate, such as to your bones, you may have external radiation, also called XRT, to help ease pain or other symptoms.
-You get external radiation by having a machine direct radiation from the outside of your body.
-If the cancer has spread to many places, such as several different bones, you may get an injection of a radioactive drug instead.
+If your cancer has spread far from your prostate, such as to your bones, you may be given radiation therapy to help ease pain or other symptoms.
+This is done with external radiation, also called EBRT.
+For this, a machine sends a beam of radiation to your prostate.
+If the cancer has spread to many bones, you may have an injection of a radioactive medicine instead.

 Chemotherapy is the use of medicines to slow the growth of cancer and reduce symptoms.
 It’s most often used if cancer has stopped responding to hormone treatment.
 Chemotherapy does not cure the cancer.
 It can decrease the pain from with prostate cancer, shrink the tumor, lower the levels of PSA, and may help you live longer.

 A vaccine is a type of medicine that can help boost the immune system.
 Vaccines are usually to help protect the body against infections.
 Sipuleucel-T is a vaccine that can be used to boost the immune system to help treat prostate cancer.
 It is used to treat late-stage prostate cancer that is no longer reacting to hormone therapy.
 The vaccine does not cure prostate cancer.
 But it can often help men live longer.

 If prostate cancer spreads, it often goes to the bones first.
 This can cause pain and other symptoms.
 Different types of medicines can be used to help slow the growth of the cancer in bones and help relieve symptoms.